Actor Allison Mack gets 3 years in prison for role in NXIVM cult | CBC News

 Actor Allison Mack, who played a key role in the scandal-ridden cult NXIVM, was sentenced to three years in prison Wednesday on charges she manipulated women into becoming sex slaves for the group's spiritual leader.

-Mack — best known for her role as a close friend of young Superman on the TV series "Smallville" — had previously pleaded guilty to the charges and was expected to seek credit for co-operating against NXIVM leader Keith Raniere and taking responsibility for helping him create a secret society of brainwashed women who were branded with his initials.
+Mack had previously pleaded guilty to the charges and was expected to seek credit for co-operating against NXIVM leader Keith Raniere and taking responsibility for helping him create a secret society of brainwashed women who were branded with his initials.

+At its height, NXIVM had thousands of members in New York, Vancouver and Los Angeles.
+Mack was a prominent member of the group during the time the TV series Smallville was filmed in and around Vancouver.
+Mack played the role of Superman's close friend in the show.

 At her sentencing in Brooklyn federal court, Mack renounced Raniere.